 Frankie is smart.
 And, he uses those smarts to please.
 He’s curious (nosey), and willing to learn.
 Whoever said you cannot teach an old dog new tricks was wrong.
-Frankie is learning, and considering what we know of his past, he doing quite well.
+Frankie is learning and considering what we know of his past, he is doing quite well.

 He is figuring out how to play.
 He has no sense of “mine” so if we try and play by keeping a toy away from him he simply gives up and walks away.
 He is not a fighter.
 We can toss plush toys, and he will run after them, grab them, and run through the house with them in his mouth.
 Baby steps!

 He is very good on a walk.
 He has no walk-training, and even though he is extremely inquisitive (this boy is a nosey sniffer) he is very willing to walk well for Hubby.

 Frankie is a terrier so he can get stinky.
 He loves his groomer, however, and is fine taking a bath.
 Hubby wants his coat to grow a little longer.
 I honestly like it short.
 We shall see.